Last Updated on

 - Increased Cortisol Levels

-Followed by the thyroid, there is a marked rise in the levels of cortisol as well.
+Following the thyroid changes, there is a marked rise in the levels of cortisol as well.
 A combination of both these effects results in an undue stress on the adrenal system of the woman’s body.
 Prolonged exposure to such stress changes the core method of how it is handled biologically, which can very well manifest in terms of reduced fertility and hormonal imbalance.

 - Low Body Fat